 Straight, No Chaser: Your Guide to Fighting Childhood Obesity (Works for Adults, Too!)

-Ok.
+Would you start your child on a fad diet?
+Of course not.
+Combating obesity means consistently applying principles that bear fruit (and include fruits over time).
 So you have an overweight child and want to do better to protect his or her health.
 Today on Straight, No Chaser, we discuss tips to promote better habits and health.
 You may want to keep this list.
 Of course it starts with you.
 Be careful!
 You may discover these tips work for you as well.

 Things for the parents to do